 As I look back at so many such wonderful compositions that are so popular today, the seeds for their popularity were sown by MS and they became what they are today after she rendered them.
 There are other singers too that too in the classical and bhakti sphere, who have such iconic numbers to their credit.
 For example – when we want to hear Kanda Shasti Kavacham, it is the Sulamangalam Sisters’ version that comes to our mind first.
 Similarly, when we think of “English notes” in Carnatic music, it is always Madurai Mani Iyer’s rendition that is the benchmark.
 When it is “Dance thillanas”, it is Lalgudi Jayaraman’s thillanas are the go-to.
 And in the recent past, the iconic Bharathidasan song Thunbam Nergaiyil… has been owned by Sanjay Subramanyan!
 Having said that, beyond MS, I cannot think of any other musician who has set so many benchmarks with their renderings that too in different genres.

 But beyond her singing, her life has been an inspiration.
-I keep wondering at the kind of rehearsals and practice who would have done to record those iconic albums like Vishnu Sahasranamam, Ganesha Pancharatnam and others at a time when recording happened in a single track and that too in a single take.
+I keep wondering at the kind of rehearsals and practice she would have done to record those iconic albums like Vishnu Sahasranamam, Ganesha Pancharatnam and others at a time when recording happened in a single track and that too in a single take.

 How can a person conduct herself with such grace in public?
 I have heard so many eyewitness accounts of the way she always showed great respect to elders in the fraternity.
 Similarly, the manner in which she always made it a point to encourage kids and youngsters whenever she saw them perform.
 She had no airs of herself.
 In my opinion, she is the G.O.A.T among viral sensations.
 Her renditions went viral organically without the help of influencers who hashtag for a living.